-You can choose from five different camping areas, however bringing a boat means only two of these are accessible.
+You can choose from five different camping areas ( including the popular Ocean Beach Camping Area), however bringing a boat means only two of these are accessible.
 The other three will require some grunt power from the 4WD and plenty of clearance.
 Make sure you contact them in advance prior to your stay to organise any permits that you may need.

 Where to Eat and Drink

 You won’t be short of choices on the Island, but seafood meals can be a delectable treat.
 Local fresh seafood to award winning foodie spots.
 Through the busy season you might need to book dining options, but should be easy enough to grab some takeaway and pull up a parked bench on either side of the island.